akirakianna/project-2/README.md

 ##### Similar Artists Functionalitiy

+I took the lead on the main functionality of our Artist Collection pages (although we pair programmed for solving the duplication issue).
 As one of our stretch goals we decided to display the similar artists for each artist already on the page.
-We created a button underneath each artist which would show these similar artists when clicked.
+I created a button underneath each artist which would show these similar artists when clicked.

 ```
 <button className="button-2" key={index} id={artist.id} value={artist._links.similar_artists.href} onClick={() => displaySimilar(event, index)}>Similar Artists</button>